DevTrio/Java-Text-Games/CONTRIBUTING.md

 - Create pull requests that clean up code (unless we ask for help)
 - Spam inappropriate or irresponsible comments or pull requests
 - Change the base code
-- Implement easter eggs (or anything similar) without permission from one of the devs
+- Implement easter eggs (or anything similar) without permission from one of the devs.
+If you would like permission, email the devs at [dev@tetraforce.cf](mailto:dev@tetraforce.cf).
+Give all relevant information about the easter egg to them.
 ----
 ### When contributing, consider the following:
 - Is it necessary?